alokpndy/SwiftParser/README.md

 # SwiftParser

 > Started as JSON parser but can be applied as general Parser and Combinator.
-> I will rewrite this once I get time.
+> I will rewrite this.
 ---
 ## Application of Haskell Types, Typeclass etc.